9/18/2025

 Cancellation Policy:

-If canceled by the ABS or hosts due to insufficient registrants, those registered will receive their money back.
+If cancelled by the ABS or hosts due to insufficient registrants, those registered will receive their money back.
 Otherwise, no return of fee is possible, including in the event of registrant's partial attendance or inability to complete the sequence of sessions.

 1. Registrants must be clinically active and willing to present cases.